Lebanese Spicy Fish with Tahini and Pine Nuts

 The tahini sauce.
 This is our tried-and-true tahini sauce with garlic and lemon juice.
 And that secret smoothing ingredient: cold water!
 Whisked in right on past any lumps until a silky sauce is at hand.
 The flavor of the tahini is KEY, because tahini can have a bitter taste.
 I like this one, my favorite.

+Fresh herbs and pine nuts.
 Finishing touches: these are important to the flavor and texture of this dish.
-Chopped parsley is there not just for color.
-It’s fresh taste is wonderful.
+Chopped fresh parsley is there not just for color.
+It’s fresh flavor is wonderful.
 Then, the toasty pine nuts.
 Hallmark Lebanese, no?!

 Step 2.
 Make the tahini sauce either by hand in a bowl or in the food processor.
 This is a blend of tahini, garlic, lemon juice, salt, and water.